Warreneter/Warreneter/README.md

 Hi 👋.
-I'm Warreneter, a new member of Robotics Team 2472.
-I'm currently learning Java and more, and if you want to contact me, my email is warrenle2014@gmail.com.
+I'm Warreneter, a current member of the Robotics Team 2472.
+I'm  learning Java and other programming skills.
+If you want to contact me, my email is warrenle2014@gmail.com.

 <!---
 Warreneter/Warreneter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.